nikkoyabut/yolo_experiments/README.md

 - Computer Vision focuses on enabling machines to **"see"** and **understand visual information** similarly to how humans do.
 - While CLIP demonstrated one task (classification), CV encompasses **many more tasks** beyond simple object recognition.

-## What Will We Cover in This Notebook?
+## What Will We Cover in This Experiment?

 - In this notebook, we will dive deeper into the world of Computer Vision.
 - We'll explore the different **core tasks** that CV models can perform, aside from object classification.